fabriguespe/ai-docs-bot/README.md

-# XMTP Docs AI Bot
+# XMTP Docs Bot 📄

 Go to [BotKit](https://github.com/xmtp/botkit) to learn more